Museums & Institutions

 “Why does Len Blavatnik choose to close his eyes and allow the destruction of independent media in Israel?,” said one of the protestors, Aviel Lewis, on Instagram.
 “Don’t allow Israel’s Channel 13 [to] become another mouthpiece for Netanyahu on his way to dictatorship.”

-Speaking to the Guardian, a spokesperson for Access Industries denied that the oligarch had any role in appointing Shamalov-Berkovich as CEO of Channel 13 News, saying this was instead decided by an independent board.
+A spokesperson for Access Industries denied that the Blavatnik had any role in appointing Shamalov-Berkovich as CEO of Channel 13 News, saying this was instead decided by an independent board.

 “Sir Leonard Blavatnik believes in the importance of press freedom in Israel and across the world,” they added.
 “He has invested a significant amount of money in Israel’s Channel 13 to safeguard its existence and secure the future of free, impartial journalism.
-The Channel has never had a political agenda – as is the law in Israel – and he has never had editorial input.”
+The Channel has never had a political agenda – as is the law in Israel – and he has never had editorial input.
+He is pro-Israel, not pro-Netanyahu or any political party.”